nonnoxer/konikal/README.md

 # Setting up

-* Edit database_url.txt.
-By default, this will be an sqlite database stored in database.db, but if you have your own database (strongly recommended) store the database url in database_url.txt.
+* Edit ```database_url.txt```.
+By default, this will be an sqlite database stored in ```database.db```, but if you have your own database (strongly recommended) store the database url in database_url.txt.
 For more information on database urls, see https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls.
-* Run app.py as a development server or deploy your app to a production server.
+* Run ```app.py``` as a development server or deploy your app to a production server.
 The app will start with:
   * 1 admin user, username 'admin' and password 'password' (strongly recommended to change this as soon as possible)
   * 1 starter post published on the current date, by 'Konikal'
   * 1 home page